-Australian minister tries to end Solomons-China pact
+Western pressure mounts on Solomons to quash pact with China

-CANBERRA, Australia: (AP) — Australia’s Minister for International Development and the Pacific Zed Seselja has flown to the Solomon Islands in a bid to prevent a possible Chinese military presence in the South Pacific island nation.
+CANBERRA, Australia: (AP) — Australia and the United States are stepping up diplomatic outreach to the Solomon Islands after China signed a security deal with the South Pacific island nation that could lead to Beijing establishing a military presence there.

-Australian Prime Minister Scott Morrison on Wednesday confirmed Seselja’s visit, which occurred a day earlier, after the Solomon Islands announced on April 1 it had initialed a security pact with China.
+Australian Prime Minister Scott Morrison said Wednesday that his minister for International Development and the Pacific, Zed Seselja, had flown to the Solomon Islands the day before for talks with Prime Minister Manasseh Sogavare on the April 1 security pact the country agreed to with China.

-Two top Australian intelligence officials, Australian Secret Intelligence Service boss Paul Symon and Office of National Intelligence Director-General Andrew Shearer, have since met Solomon Islands Prime Minister Manasseh Sogavare.
+The trip came the same day that U.S. Deputy Secretary of State Wendy Sherman spoke with Solomon Islands Foreign Minister Jeremiah Manele about Washington’s plan to reopen an embassy in the capital, Honiara.

+The announcement of reopening the embassy, which has been closed since 1993, came in February before the security pact came to light, but amid already growing concerns about Chinese influence in the strategically important country.

+The draft agreement specifies China must approve what information is disclosed about joint security arrangements, including at media briefings.

+The Solomon Islands government have said a draft was initialed two weeks ago and that it would be “cleaned up” and finalized soon.

-The Solomon Islands government has said it won’t allow China to build a military base there and China has denied seeking a military foothold in the South Pacific.
+The Solomon Islands government has said it won’t allow China to build a military base there and China has denied seeking a military foothold in the South Pacific, but the pact set off alarm bells among many Western nations.

+Since it was signed, two top Australian intelligence officials — Australian Secret Intelligence Service boss Paul Symon and Office of National Intelligence Director-General Andrew Shearer — have met Solomon Islands Prime Minister Manasseh Sogavare.

-Australia has a bilateral security pact with the Solomon Islands and Australian police peacekeepers have been in the capital, Honiara, since riots in November.
+Australia already has a bilateral security pact with the Solomon Islands and Australian police peacekeepers have been in the capital, Honiara, since riots in November.

 Morrison said Australia was respectfully and directly communicating with the Solomon Islands on the Chinese security deal.